fonwenu23/flask-prj/README.md

 # weather-app-prj
-I created this porject based off using Flask Python.
+I created this project based off using Flask Python.